ritaklebesz/zerda-java-basics-practice/README.md

 ### Whats the difference between a Class and an Object?
 [2p]
 #### Your answer:
+A class is a template or "blueprint" for an objects.
+A class defines the properties of the objects, and commonly the default values of them.
+In addition, a class also contains the methods, that can be executed with the object, hence it descibes the behavior of the object.
+An object is an "instance", an actual representation of a class, whit actual values provided for the constructor or the default values, if nothing was given.

 ### What is the superclass when a class doesnt extend anything?
 What methods will it inherit (the two most important is enough)?
 [2p]
 #### Your answer:
+The default superclass is the Object class.
+Inherited methods include: toString(), equals(Object o), getClass().

 ### What is polymorphism?
 [2p]
 #### Your answer:
+Subclasses inherit the properties and behaviors (fields and methods) from their superclass, in addition they can have additional fields and methods, and/or can overwrite some of the methods, fields of their superclass.